Restless toddlers are one of the reasons why parents lack enthusiasm for having more kids!

 Sometimes the environment can also create fear in them, such as loud sounds from your t.v, dogs barking, the sound of the wind at night, etc.

-Fears begin to surface at this phase of their lives because their nervous system is sensitive and still developing.
+Fears begin to surface during their lives because their nervous system is sensitive and still developing.

-Even the slightest spooky image or sound can turn on their fight/flight mode which keeps them up all night.
+Even the slightest spooky image or sound can turn on their fight/flight mode, keeping them up all night.
 If you suspect this is why your toddler doesn’t want to sleep, you might want to co-sleep with him/her until they feel safe in their room.